zihengluo/NCI_tutorial_private/Readme.md

 #### Step 3 Set up your home

-Each user only have 1 gb space in their home folder, so install a miniconda
+Each user only have 1 gb space in their home folder, so install a miniconda (looks like already increase to 10 gb)

 https://docs.conda.io/en/latest/miniconda.html